 (iii) where at the time the contract is made the goods are not reasonably available for purchase for cash — means the amount that is the reasonable value of the goods at that time.

-14. Certain contracts not credit sale contracts
+14. Contracts that are not credit sale contracts

 (1) For the purposes of this Act, a reference to a credit sale contract does not include —